contao/docs/docs/dev/framework/widgets.md

 ## Creating Front End Widgets

-Similar to the back end example, the following example creates a simple text input widget (form field) fro the form generator.
+Similar to the back end example, the following example creates a simple text input widget (form field) for the form generator.
 The input is allowed to be submitted and the generated label should contain the `for` attribute.
 The template is set to `form_myfield` and the CSS class prefix is set to `widget widget-myfield`.